Environmental Factors >

 *1:FFHC's water consumption statistics are mainly filed by each unit in accordance with water bills and compiled by the Sustainable Environment Work Group of the Sustainable Development Committee.

-*2:The scope of coverage between 2020 and 2021 included all of First Bank's domestic locations of operations, securities firms, securities investment trust enterprises, life insurance companies and the AMC Head Office.
+*2:The scope of coverage in 2021 included all of First Bank's domestic locations of operations, securities firms, securities investment trust enterprises, life insurance companies and the AMC Head Office.
 Securities firms, securities investment trust enterprises, life insurance companies and AMC's domestic locations of operations were added in 2022.
 First Bank's overseas locations of operations have also been added to the pool in 2023.
+In 2025, overseas business locations of First Bank will be excluded.

 Upgrading IT Equipment: Paperless Operations